 Lane was criticized for his actions in Osceola, most severely by General Henry Halleck, Commander of the Department of Missouri.
-The latter believed that the attacks made by Lane and Colonel Charles Jennison aggravated anti-Union sentiments in Missouri and intensified resistance to federal authority in the state.
+The latter believed that the attacks by Lane and Colonel Charles Jennison aggravated anti-Union sentiments in Missouri and intensified resistance to federal authority in the state.

 Of their actions, he would state: “The course pursued by those under Lane and Jennison has turned against us many thousands who were formerly Union men.
 A few more such raids will make this State unanimous against us.”
 Thus, Lane’s Brigade was ended.

 Two years later, when William Quantrill attacked Lawrence, Kansas, in what has become known as the Lawrence Massacre, Confederate guerillas could be heard shouting, “Remember Osceola!”
-Though Lane was in residence in Lawrence at the time, he was able to escape the attack by racing through a cornfield in his nightshirt.
+Lane was in residence in Lawrence at the time, but he could escape the attack by racing through a cornfield in his nightshirt.

 Lane continued to serve in the Civil War until it ended and was re-elected to the U.S. Senate in 1865.
 However, he soon began to lose favor among his supporters when he backed President Andrew Johnson’s reconstruction policies, including the president’s veto of the Civil Rights Bill.
 He soon became despondent and was accused of abandoning his fellow Radical Republicans, as well as rumors of financial irregularities.

 On July 1, 1866, he shot himself in the head as he leaped from his carriage in Leavenworth, Kansas.
 He died ten days later and was buried in Lawrence’s Oak Hill Cemetery.